newrelic/newrelic-java-kotlin-coroutines/README.md

 Provides instrumentation for Kotlin Coroutines.
 In particular it will trace the coroutine from its start, suspend and resume.
 It does this across multilple threads.

 # Advisory
 The current release is experiencing problems especially in the latest versions of the Java Agent.
 The problem is with the Kotlin-Coroutines-Suspend.jar which is used to track suspend methods.
-We are working on fixing the problem but if you are experiencing NullPointerExceptions or Inconsistent tracer errors in the Java Agent log, please remove Kotlin-Coroutines-Suspend.jar from the extensions directory and restart the application.
+We are working on fixing the problem but if you are experiencing NullPointerExceptions or Inconsistent tracer errors in the Java Agent log, please remove Kotlin-Coroutines-Suspends.jar from the extensions directory and restart the application.
+The current release has been modified and no longer contains Kotlin-Coroutines-Suspends.jar
 We apologize for the inconvience.
 We will advise when we have fixed the problem.
+A new release will be generated when the problem is fixed.

 ## Supported Versions